rept-org/learn-git/README.md

 7. Create a pull request

-    Now you have your own version of the learn-git repository, but you need to merge your changes from your branch (`<my github username>`) to the base branch (`master`).
+    Now you have your own version of the learn-git repository, but you need to merge your changes from the head repository (your fork) to the base repository (not-stirred/learn-git).
 GitHub Desktop has a handy way to do this by just clicking `Create Pull Request`.
 Once you do so it will take you to the GitHub website, where you can title, describe, and file your PR.

-    When your PR is merged, check `https://rept-org.github.io/learn-git/contributors/<mygithubusername>`!

 ---